megancindric/megancindric/README.md

 - Machine Learning
 - NextJS
 - React Native
-- Flexbox

 ### 💪 I'm currently working on

 - Building a daily habit of coding at least 15 minutes per day, on a topic of my choosing.
-- A personal portfolio site using NextJS & Prisma
+- A personal portfolio site using ReactJS & MUI
 - Rebuilding an old project (Walkabout) using React Native

 ### 💛 My interests include